jiteshkaranjkar/eShoppingTrolley/README.md

 ## Installation
 **Steps of installation**
 - Import project into Visual Studio (or alternative IDE Visual Studio Code)
+- Build the Whoel eShoppingTrolley Solution, it will resolve backend and forntend dependencies.
+VS code need to have install depencies manually.
+- Select the Project in Presentation Folder i.e eShoppingTrolley project
-- Build the applciation and run (Visual Studio - preferably VS 2019 Community edition)
+- Run in Application (Visual Studio - preferably VS 2019 Community edition)
+- in VS code use dotnet run

 ## Features
 Shopping Trolley feature